 - A more accurate, up-to-date and quality translation.

 - Support 24/7.

-In this scenario, you might come across with replies such as the ones I have shared at the beginning of this article.
+In this scenario, you might come across replies such as the ones I have shared at the beginning of this article.
 If the client finds you “expensive” and can’t afford your price, you can tell them that your prices are firm and that you really want them as a client but if they can find someone else cheaper, then so be it.
-This way you will not lowering your price but still encouraging them to keep you as a resource in case they find someone too expensive or too low quality for their project.
-In more cases than not, the clients will understand your situation and cancel the project or accept your conditions in order not losing you as a potential resource.
+This way you will not lower your price but still encourage them to keep you as a resource in case they find someone too expensive or too low quality for their project.
+In more cases than not, the clients will understand your situation and cancel the project or accept your conditions in order not to lose you as a potential resource.